ArdaAslan28/Dart_Ile_Sayac_2/README.md

 Good day.

-Projenin bir çalışır hali: https://youtu.be/kkMW5y-zhHw
+Working state of the project: https://youtu.be/kkMW5y-zhHw